-Is Kubernetes a viable solution for running high-performance MongoDB use cases?
-In this blog, we will describe a real-world application where we demonstrated that 200 million MongoDB document inserts and reads per hour on Kubernetes is possible.
+There are plenty of articles describing how to setup MongoDB with a Kubernetes operator.
+However, is Kubernetes a viable solution for running high-performance MongoDB use cases?
+In this blog, we will describe a real-world application performance test that 200 million MongoDB document inserts and reads per hour on Kubernetes is possible.
 In addition, we will discuss how Kubernetes performs in such high-volume and high-performance environments.

 The Comfone Use Case: International Mobile Roaming Services

 Comfone’s business is to provide international roaming services to ensure that a mobile phone remains connected to a mobile network while the subscriber is abroad, or outside of the geographical coverage area of the home country network.